mmbman/Katagiri/index.md

 - [***Platform Sutra***](platform-sutra)
 - [***Shobogenzo Genjōkōan***](genjokoan)

 Readers should be aware that these topics come up in many places within Katagiri Roshi’s talks, not just within these series.

-This list will be updated as talks are transcribed.
+These lists will be updated as talks are transcribed.

 ## Latest Updates